hhuchzh/GPS_Bus/README.md

-# simple_reference_webapp
+This repo used for internal test.
-This simple WebApp is used to access and test the webrtc server.
+Test the gameing property and the reference app latency.